Invalid Date · blog

 Many of the people who have crossed our paths in life can be contacted through our mobile devices.
 If you have a name, you can probably look them up online.
 Sounds creepy, but it’s true.

 The problem is, many of the apps on our smartphones are designed to be addictive.
 Manufacturers of smartphones attempt to manage this through screen time and various other features and functions, but ultimately, it’s down to the individual as to how they manage their usage.

 With UK-based users spending an average of around 4 hours per day on their smartphone, clearly we are very reliant and potentially attached to our phones in some way.
 It is reasonable to assume that mobile devices are going to impact our mental health.

 However, is that impact negative or positive?
 The answer varies.

-Undoubtedly, it’s a great feeling keeping in touch with people we’ve crossed paths with, via social media.
+It’s a great feeling keeping in touch with people we’ve crossed paths with, via social media.
 You may wish someone you met on holiday once a happy birthday every year, for example.
-Isn’t it exciting, seeing what people have been up to and keeping up with their activities and movements?

 Related insights & resources